shantnu/Path/content/index.md

 As a mini followup, read how the Course helped me with my job hunting.
 [A Meditation to Deal with Stressful Job Interviews](/Interviewing-Spiritually)

+---

+Most hippie spiritual types want to "save the world, lah-di-dah".
+But the Teacher says, [It is better to be the best version of yourself before trying to help others](/divine-prefer-you-be-best)